Isaiah

 by the coastlands and those living there.

-11 Let the desert and its cities raise their voices,
+11 Let the desert and its cities raise

 the villages where Kedar lives;